 S - Satisfactory: No grade point credit.
 Used only for satisfactory completion of developmental studies courses and ESL courses.

-Developmental or preparatory programs shall be offered to prepare individuals for admission to the college transfer programs and the career/technical programs in the community college.
+Developmental or preparatory courses are be offered to prepare individuals for admission to the college transfer programs and the career/technical programs in the community college.
 These developmental programs shall be designed to develop the basic skills and understandings necessary to succeed in other community college programs.
 MGCC is prohibited from enrolling public or private high school students or homeschooled students in developmental courses.